andrewtavis/slides/oss_maintenance_and_community_building/slides.md

 ## All community members

 - Check that their Git email matches their account on first PR to make sure they get contributions
-- CV, resume and application checks
+- CV, resume, cover letter and application checks
 - Job recommendations and connecting them to your network
 - Let their interests drive their contributions (especially if you're not paying them)
 - Promote them via repository triage rights, organization membership, write access (**\*2FA**), etc